-146. The Revd Leslie Siu (St Edmundsbury & Ipswich) asked the Chair of the House of Bishops: The 2005 pastoral statement on civil partnerships states: "the Church of England teaches that 'sexual intercourse, as an expression of faithful intimacy, properly belongs within marriage exclusively' (Marriage: a teaching document of the House of Bishops, 1999).
+146. The Revd Leslie Siu (St Edmundsbury & Ipswich) asked the Chair of the House of Bishops: The 2005 pastoral statement on civil partnerships states: "the Church of properly belongs within marriage exclusively" (Marriage: A Teaching Document from the House of Bishops, 1999).
 Sexual relationships outside marriage, whether heterosexual or between people of the same sex, are regarded as falling short of God's purposes for human beings".
-Does this still reflect the doctrine and teaching of the Church of England, and if not, by what process of theological engagement, synodical discussion, and legal approval has this been changed?
+Does this still reflect the doctrine and teaching of the discussion, and legal approval has this been changed?